 Mercer International Inc. Announces Downtime at Its Celgar Mill

-/EIN News/ -- NEW YORK, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Mercer International Inc. (Nasdaq: MERC) reports that, due to a lack of appropriate fiber availability, its Celgar mill in British Columbia, Canada, is planning to take approximately three weeks of downtime.
+NEW YORK, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Mercer International Inc. MERC reports that, due to a lack of appropriate fiber availability, its Celgar mill in British Columbia, Canada, is planning to take approximately three weeks of downtime.
 This curtailment is expected to commence in March 2023.

 Juan Carlos Bueno, Mercer's President and CEO, remarked, "We are disappointed that the current fiber supply situation — and in particular, the lack of available residual fiber for pulp — has led us to the difficult position forcing us to curtail.
 The continued fiber supply problem is a source of disappointment for our employees, our suppliers, the Castlegar region and the province at large.
 We are hopeful for a resolution in short order."